ChaonengTan/cbh-take-home-project/cbh-take-home-project/Ticket_Breakdown.md

 # Steps for Implementation

+1)
+Add customID field in Table
+Effort: low
+Details:
-1) For every Facility initiated in custom IDs, create a new field for Agents in the Agents table which would store their custom IDs. - Effort: low
+For every Facility initiated in custom IDs, create a new field for Agents in the Agents table which would store their custom IDs.

+2)
+addCustomID function to CRUD database
+Effort: Medium
+Details:
-2) Implement function addCustomID that takes in parameters (agentID, customAgentID) to first locate the agent by their existing ID and then append customAgentID to the initiated fiend in the Agent table. - Effort: Medium
+Implement function addCustomID that takes in parameters (agentID, customAgentID) to first locate the agent by their existing ID and then append customAgentID to the initiated fiend in the Agent table.

+3)
+Incorperate customID in getShiftsByFacility function
+Effort: low
+Details:
-3) Modify getShiftsByFacility to return Agent's customID as part of the allShift list and agentMetadata. - Effort: low
+Modify getShiftsByFacility to return Agent's customID as part of the allShift list and agentMetadata.

+4)
+Add customID in generateReport function
+Effort: low
+Details:
-4) Modify generateReport to output Agent's customID as part of the PDF generation. - Effort: low
+Modify generateReport to output Agent's customID as part of the PDF generation.

+5)
+customID accessibility interface
+Effort: low
+Details:
-5) Implement user interface to access addCustomID function easily.
-This could be a page with a filterable list of agents currently working at the facility including their id to input into function addCustomID() easily. - Effort: low
+Implement user interface to access addCustomID function easily.
+This could be a page with a filterable list of agents currently working at the facility including their id to input into function addCustomID() easily.